jhipster/jhipster-lite/documentation/hexagonal-architecture.md

 This model doesn't depend on anything and everything depends on it so it is totally framework-agnostic, you just need to pick a language to build your Domain Model.

 Apart from the code used to make the business operations we'll find ports in the Domain Model.
 Ports are `interfaces` that are used to invert dependencies.
-As the Domain Model sometimes needs ports for some operations they can only be there since the Domain don't depend on anything.
+As the Domain Model sometimes needs ports for some operations, they can only be there since the Domain doesn't depend on anything.

 ### Code in Application